R-Ashi/kaigix10/Readme.md

 # Readme

 "kaigix10" is a sample made for study.
-※ I am not an app developer
+※ I'm not an app developer...

 ## PURPOSE